pbojinov/generator-bcapi/README.md

 ### app

-Generates a new Conduit toolbar app, generating all the boilerplate you need to get started.
+Generates a new toolbar app, generating all the boilerplate you need to get started.
 The app generator also optionally installs Twitter Bootstrap 3.0 and jQuery (1.10.2)

 Example: